 “When people with heart attack receive the wrong initial diagnosis, there are potentially important clinical repercussions, including an increased risk of death.” – PROFESSOR CHRIS GALE

-Professor Gale was involved in a study, published in the European Heart Journal: Acute Cardiovascular Care in 2016, that analysed data from 564,412 patients treated for a heart attack in England and Wales over a nine year period to March 2013.
+Professor Gale was involved in a study, published in the European Heart Journal: Acute Cardiovascular Care in 2016, that analyzed data from 564,412 patients treated for a heart attack in England and Wales over a nine-year period to March 2013.
 The study found that women are 50% more likely to receive the wrong diagnosis after a heart attack compared to men, leading to an increased risk of death.

-What is the present situation of Gender Pain Gap?
+What is the present situation of the gender pain gap?